gift-framework/gift/README.md

 ## Reproducibility

-All results in `gift.ipynb` are exported with reproducibility checksums.
+All results  are exported with reproducibility checksums.
 See notebook output for details and exported files (`.json`, `.csv`).

 ---